mynameisjasmine/Sprint-Challenge--User-Interface/README.md

 5. Explain why git is valuable to a team of developers.

 It allows developers to track and save changes made to theor code over time.
-This allows developers to re-vist saved at various stages of editing.
+This allows developers to re-vist saved work at various stages of editing.